zirui-song-18/documentation-website/_vector-search/ai-search/neural-sparse-ann-configuration.md

 ```

 ### Memory and caching settings
+Sparse ANN may consume much memory space due to its clustered posting list and forward index structure.
+If you worry about the SEISMIC index consuming too much memory space, you can set a circuit breaker to protect OpenSearch cluster running and other plugin services.
 Here is an example to call the circuit breaker cluster setting API:
 ```json
 PUT _cluster/settings
 {